Learning Optimal Control of Synchronization in Networks of Coupled Oscillators using Genetic Programming-based Symbolic Regression: Methods

 Dynamic programming is an alternative to the variational approach to optimal control.
-It was proposed by Bellman in the 1950s, and is an extension of Hamilton-Jacobi theory.
-A number of books exist on these topics including \cite{Lewis12995OptimalControl}, \cite{Kirk1970OptimalControl}, and \cite{Bryson1975OptimalControl}.
+It was proposed by Bellman in the 1950s and is an extension of Hamilton--Jacobi theory.
+A number of books exist on these topics including \cite{Lewis12995OptimalControl,Kirk1970OptimalControl,Bryson1975OptimalControl}.
 A general overview of the optimal control methods for dynamical systems can be found in \cite{Becerra2008OptimalControl}.
 For further details, readers are referred to \cite{Athans2006OptimalControl}.

 Unless otherwise stated, we approach the control problems presented in this paper using discrete-time numerical methods.
-However for most purposes, the continuous-time formulation given in Equations \eqref{eq:oc-gamma} and \eqref{eq:oc-dynsys} can be adopted unchanged for our control methods.
+However, for most purposes, the continuous-time formulation given in Eqs. \eqref{eq:oc-gamma} and \eqref{eq:oc-dynsys} can be adopted unchanged for our control methods.
 One major generalization, though, will be made in the context of multi-objective optimization (\secref{sec:moo}); there $\Gamma$ is replaced by a vector of independent cost functionals $\vec{\Gamma} = (\Gamma_1, \ldots, \Gamma_N)$.
 Another adjustment concerns the specialization of $\vec{\tilde{f}}$ and $\vec{u}$ for the particular control scheme considered here, as will be described next.

 A feedback control scheme \cite{Gene2014FeedbackControl} is adopted in this work to implement the control. \figref{fig:control-loop} depicts the general architecture.